AbdulRahman-Abu/website/README.md

 # website
-A sample website for Eearn enough GIT To Be Dangerous
+A sample website for Learn enough GIT To Be Dangerous